-Airports and flying, my least favorite part about going to Japan.
-It’s not that I don’t like airports, or flying.
-It’s when your flight gets delayed causing you to miss your next flight, which forces you to have to take a shuttle to a completely different airport an hour away, only to ride on a packed airplane next to someone that that smells so bad it takes all your power just to maintain your sanity.
+Airports and flying are my least favorite parts of going to Japan.
+It’s not that I don’t like airports or flying.
+It’s when your flight gets delayed, causing you to miss your next flight, which forces you to have to take a shuttle to a completely different airport an hour away, only to ride on a packed airplane next to someone who smells so bad it takes all your power to maintain your sanity.
 That’s the part I don’t like about flying.

 That was yesterday.

 I’m finally here and it’s time to relax, spend the next three weeks eating awesome food, using insanely fast internet, and taking lots of photos.
-And I’ll do my best present it all to you in comprehendible sentences.
+And I’ll do my best to present it all in comprehendible sentences.
 Jet lag means I’ll be tired, which only contributes to my dyslexia.

 Around LAX

 Even though yesterday sucked, not all was bad.
-Delayed flights mean a lot more time to walk around the airport taking photos.
+Delayed flights mean a lot more time to take photos around the airport.

 The cameras used here were the Fuji X-T1 with the 56mm f1.2 and the Fuji X100T.
 I’m using the RNI film simulators for the looks.